sk-ys/redmine_versioned_file_cf/README.md

 - `File` -> `File (revision-managed)`: converts the existing file custom field to the revision-managed format.
 - `File (revision-managed)` -> `File`: converts the field back to the normal file format.

-When converting from `File (revision-managed)` to `File`, all revision history stored in `vfcf_file_revisions` is deleted.
+When converting from `File (revision-managed)` to `File`, all revision history in the `vfcf_file_revisions` table and any past attachments are deleted.
 The current file is kept as the normal file custom field attachment.

 <a id="maintenance-en"></a>
 ## Maintenance